Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Two--hole states

 \subsubsection{Diagonalization of the two--hole Hamiltonian}

-In the case of two spin--$1/2$ fermions (such as electrons in one band with $l = 0$), one can combine the Slater determinants corresponding to different spin--orbitals in order to obtain a basis set formed by states with defined values of the total spin $J=S \in \lbrace 0, 1 \rbrace$.
-Each two--fermion state is the product either of a symmetric orbital and an antisymmetric spinor ($J = 0$), or of an antisymmetric orbital and a symmetric spinor ($J = 1$).
+In the case of two spin--$1/2$ fermions (such as electrons in one band with $l = 0$), one can combine the Slater determinants corresponding to different spin--orbitals to obtain a basis set formed by states with defined values of the total spin $J=S \in \lbrace 0, 1 \rbrace$.
+In the absence of spin--orbit interaction, each two--fermion state is the product either of a symmetric orbital and an antisymmetric spinor ($J = 0$), or of an antisymmetric orbital and a symmetric spinor ($J = 1$).
 The eigenstates of the Hamiltonian retain these symmetries.

 In the case of spin--$3/2$ fermions, such as heavy and light holes in Si and Ge, it is still possible to combine the Slater determinants and obtain basis states that have a defined symmetry for both spin and orbital parts.
 In fact, one can introduce spinors $| J, M \rangle$, where $J \in \lbrace 0, 1, 2, 3 \rbrace$ corresponds to the total spin and $M=m_1+m_2$ is the eigenvalue of the two--hole spin--projection operator $J_z=j_{1,z}+j_{2,z}$.
-States $| J, M \rangle$ are either symmetric or antisymmetric with respect to particle exchange, depending on whether $J$ is even or odd.
+Spinors $| J, M \rangle$ are either symmetric or antisymmetric with respect to particle exchange, depending on whether $J$ is odd or even.
 Therefore, an odd--$J$ spinor must be combined with an antisymmetric orbital, and an even--$J$ spinor must be combined with a symmetric orbital, so that the product is antisymmetric.
 As a further complication with respect to the two--electron case, the hole Hamiltonian induces a mixing between symmetric and antisymmetric spinors, such that neither $J$ nor its parity are good quantum numbers (see below).

 The basis set for the two--hole states is constructed from a set of orthonormal single--hole states $|\psi_\alpha\rangle$ [Eq.~\ref{eq: spin orbit}].
 From these, one can define the two--hole Slater determinants